imagekitio/docs-keep-a-changelog/api-reference/upload-file-api/client-side-file-upload.md

 Refer to this table in [server-side file upload API](./server-side-file-upload.md#understanding-response).

-## How to impliement client-side file upload
+## How to implement client-side file upload

 Here are the steps:

 1. The client-side application initiates a request to the backend to obtain authentication parameters.
-This request should be made to a secure API endpoint that's accessible only to authenticated users, safeguarding your ImageKit Media library from unauthorized access.
+This request should be made to a secure API endpoint accessible only to authenticated users, safeguarding your ImageKit Media library from unauthorized access.
-2. On the backend, the required parameters are generated utilizing the [private API key authentication](../api-introduction/api-keys.md#private-key).
+2. The required parameters are generated on the backend using the [private API key](../api-introduction/api-keys.md#private-key).
 This is explained below with examples in different programming languages.
 3. The client-side application then includes these security parameters in the payload of the upload API request.

 {% hint style="danger" %}